This post may contain affiliate links. Please read my affiliate policy for more information.

 The best part is, you’ll learn how to prioritize tasks, manage finances, and handle accounts with sections covering everything from Social Security benefits to assessing your cash flow to what to do about taxes and insurance.

-And on top of that, each section includes detailed instructions on how and why to complete the most important tasks as well as section checklists so you can keep track of everything you’ve accomplished.
+And on top of that, each section includes detailed instructions on how and why to complete the most important tasks and section checklists so you can keep track of everything you’ve accomplished.

 Click below to watch a short video of what you can find in the guide: